Skip to content

 Why is this bad?

-NotImplemented is an exception used by binary special methods to indicate that an operation is not implemented with respect to a particular type.
+NotImplemented is a special value returned by binary special methods to indicate that an operation is not implemented with respect to a particular type.

 Example